Welcome to Paso Robles Elks Lodge No. 2364 located in the City of El Paso de Robles, commonly referred to as Paso Robles.

 Paso Robles is located on Hwy 101 half way between Los Angeles and San Francisco on the Central Coast.

 Paso Robles Elks Lodge No. 2364 is located at 1420 Park Street in beautiful down town Paso Robles.
+Unfortunately, we do not have RV parking at our Lodge.

 Lodge meetings are the first and third Wednesdays of each month at 7:00 PM.